Clear-Bible/Alignments/docs/index.md

   common sources are WLC (Westminster Leningrad Codex) for OT, and SBLGNT for NT.

 target
-: the Bible translation being aligned.
+: the Bible translation being aligned to a source text.

 alignment
-:
+: groups of source and target tokens that express equivalent content.